dweekly/docs/pages/web/journeys.md

 #### Has clicked on ad

-A user is grouped into "Has clicked on Ad" when they've clicked a link from [Deep Linked Feeds](/deep-linked-ads/dynamic-product-feeds/).
+A user is grouped into <notranslate>"Has clicked on Ad"</notranslate> when they've clicked a link from [Deep Linked Feeds](/deep-linked-ads/dynamic-product-feeds/).

 Use this to target users who have been part of an ad campaign to improve your ROI; maybe with a specific call to action to open the app and buy something if they've also never made a purchase in the app.